Professor of Psychology at the University of Wisconsin-Madison

 Here’s more about what that means:

-Our research attempts to advance the understanding of these issues, while challenging many broadly-held assumptions about them.
+My research attempts to advance the understanding of these issues, while challenging many broadly-held assumptions about them.
 For example, since Chomsky’s early work, knowledge of language has been equated with knowing a grammar.
 Many consequences followed from this initial assumption.
-For example, if the child’s problem is to converge on the grammar of a language, then the problem does seem intractable unless there are innate constraints on the possible forms of grammar.
+If the child’s problem is to converge on the grammar of a language, then the problem does seem intractable unless there are innate constraints on the possible forms of grammar.
 What if we abandon the assumption that knowledge of language is represented as a grammar in favor of, say, neural networks, a more recently developed way of thinking about knowledge representation, learning, and processing?
 Do the same conclusions about the innateness of linguistic knowledge follow?
 The answer is: not at all.